BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 The MCM Schema dictates how you should structure your blueprint file.
 In this wiki, you can find it here: [mcm_meta_schema.json](/tutorials/frameworks/mcm_meta_schema.json)

-This schema file can be used to validate your `MCM_blueprint.json` file, as it tries to enforce the intended structure of the MCM Schema in your blueprint file, ensuring that it is correctly formatted and adheres to the schema.
+This schema file can be used to validate your `MCM_blueprint.json` file, as it will help enforcing the intended structure of the MCM Schema in your blueprint file, ensuring that it is correctly formatted and adheres to the schema.

 **Although not mandatory, it is very recommended that you set it up, as you can easily validate your blueprint files** using VSCode by adding this JSON schema entry to your settings: